klunkean/pyfurc/doc/source/usage/installation_ubuntu.rst

 manager pip.
 Python comes shipped with Ubuntu but you may have to install pip.

-First, open a terminal **in your home directory**.
+First, open a terminal window.
 WSL users refer to :ref:`accessing the ubuntu subsystem` on how to do this.

 It should look similar to this: